Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![Brothers in Blood](/assets/wr/20240526201107_1.jpg)
 {% endfigure %}

 This is a map secret.
-The game doesn't explain you this, instead relying on you to figure out by yourself that:
+The game doesn't explain this, instead relying on you to figure out by yourself that:

 1. The giant mushrooms work as trees game-mechanically.
 2. You have a hero who can turn trees into walking trees.